 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

-Participation in this unit will incur the following incidental fee(s):Please provide data for 2017 (estimated cost - ).
+Participation in this unit will incur the following incidental fee(s):Metro area field trip - 1 day (estimated cost - $60).

 - Contact hours